Blogs

 - data lifecycle rules

 Media studios can mirror files across regions.
 They can integrate cloud object storage.
-They can use the VPS as a processing node and archive node.
+They can use the VPS as a processing node and an archive node.

 VPS for Content Delivery Acceleration